-If Restore were to win the funding, it would pay for transport costs so that refugees would be able to attend the project.
+The funding would pay for transport costs so that refugees would be able to attend the project.
 The average attendance for each of the sessions is 35 members and, very often, the refugees do not have any means of transport so this would make a huge difference.
 The funding could also be put towards venue and room hire costs, as well as paying for materials for each session.

 Cost of Project